olivercliff/pynats/pynats/lib/jidt/readme.txt

 Switched source->destination arguments for discrete TE calculators to be with source first in line with continuous calculators;
 Renamed all discrete calculators to have Discrete suffix -- TE and conditional TE calculators also renamed to remove "Apparent" prefix and change "Complete" to "Conditional";
 Kraskov estimators now using 4 nearest neighbours by default;
-Unit test for Gaussian TE against ChaLearn Granger causality measurement;
+Unit test for Gaussian TE against ChaLearn Granger causality statisticment;
 Added Schreiber TE demos; Interregional transfer demos; documentation for Interaction lag demos; added examples 7 and 8 to Simple Java demos;
 Added property to add noise to data for Kraskov MI;
 Added derivation of Apache Commons Math code for chi square distribution, and included relevant notices in our release;